junxit/us-congress-code/title-16/chapter-12/sec-824i.md

 (June 10, 1920, ch.
 285, pt.
 II, § 210, as added Pub.
 L. 95–617, title II, § 202, Nov.
 9, 1978, 92 Stat.
 3135; amended Pub.
 L. 96–294, title VI, § 643(a)(2), June 30, 1980, 94 Stat.
 770.)

 ## Notes

+1 So in original.
+The period probably should be a comma.

 ### Amendments